ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 transportParameters := connection.getTransportParameters()
 ~~~

-For most properties, it is beneficial for the application to set them as early as
+Most properties are only considered for connection establishment and can
-possible in order to help the transport system optimize.
+not be changed later on. {{appendix-specify-query-params}} gives an overview
-Some parameters can also be set later in the lifetime of a connection.
+of what Transport Parameters can be specified and queried during which phase.

-However, Protocol Selection Properties and Path Selection Properties MUST
+- Protocol Selection Properties MUST be added to the TransportParameters object
-be added to the TransportParameters object before calling Initiate() and
+  before establishing a connection and SHOULD result in a runtime error if
-SHOULD result in a runtime error if changed later.
+  changed later.

-{{appendix-specify-query-params}} gives an overview of what Transport
+- Path Selection Properties MAY be changed but only effect future connection
-Parameters can be specified and queried during which phase.
+  migrations or path selection for multipath protocols.

 Connections can be cloned at any time, before or after establishment.
 A cloned connection and its parent are entangled: they share the same